Rinoahu/SwiftOrtho/README.md

     $python fastclust/bin/fast_search.py -i input.fsa -d input.fsa -o input.fsa.sc -e 1e-5 -s 111111

 input.fsa is  protein sequences in fasta format.
-The header of each protein sequence in intput.fsa should in the following format:

-    >xxx|yyyy

-where xxx is the taxon code and yyyy is a sequence identifier.
+The identifier of each protein sequence in intput.fsa should in the following format: >xxx|yyyy where xxx is the taxon code and yyyy is a sequence identifier.
 For example:

     >GCF_000005825.2_ASM582v2|BPOF4_RS00005
     MENIHDLWERALAEMEKKVSKPSYETWLKSTKANDIQNDVITITAPNEFARDWLEEHYAG